pnp/sp-dev-fx-webparts/samples/react-teams-tabs-pnpjs/README.md

 ## Summary

 A SPFx WebPart using [@pnp/graph/teams](https://pnp.github.io/pnpjs/graph/docs/teams/).
-It shows Channels and Tabs from a Modern Team Site connected to Microsoft Teams.
+It shows Channels and Tabs (with link) from a Modern Team Site connected to Microsoft Teams.
-The WebPart will show the list of all channels of the Modern Team Sites linked teams.
-Nested inside Channels list, you will find Tabs link.

 ## react-teams-tabs-pnpjs preview
 ![WebPartInAction](./assets/react-teams-tabs-pnpjs-webpart.png)